 The Graduate Opportunity Program is not open to Medical (MD), Dental (DDS), Pharmacy (PharmD) or Law (JD) students.
 Students in those degree programs should apply for Economically Disadvantaged First Professional Study (EDPS) Program funding.

 Campus Deadline: March 1, 2018

 NOTE: Current UB graduate students who meet the above eligibility requirements may apply for GOP funding in 2018-2019.
 The GOP eligibility criteria for future years, beginning with 2019-2020, will be limited to newly admitted students who graduated from an EOP, HEOP or SEEK program within the past five years.

 How to Apply:

 Campus Liaison: Elizabeth Colucci

 Additional Resources: State funding to UB for GOP is extremely limited.
 Awards are not guaranteed for all who apply.
-If there is not enough funding for all applicants, scholarships are awarded based on distribution of awards across academic disciplines at UB and the student’s previous academic record.
-Decisions will be made in mid-July; awardees will be notified by email.
+Decisions will be based on Exceptional Financial Need as determined by the FAFSA and Office of Financial Aid.
+Decisions will be made in April; awardees will be notified by email.

 Graduate tuition scholarships are awarded by an academic department/program, a college/school or a university administrative office.
 Master’s students are eligible to receive as many as four semesters of tuition scholarship support.
 Doctoral students may receive as many as eight semesters of tuition scholarship support, including any such scholarships received while enrolled in a master’s program.